From the sick and twisted files…

 There’s a complex disorder, many poets does hath.

-Mental illness, depression and other conditions,
+Depression and sadness and other conditions,

-what drives these folks to their writing ambitions.
+Drives all these folks to their writing ambitions.

 The deep, inward thoughts they scroll on the pages.